0xricksanchez/0xricksanchez/README.md

 🔭 I’m working on improving Fuzzing for the masses @[Code Intelligence](https://github.com/CodeIntelligenceTesting)<br>
 🌱 My self-improvement goal for 2023 is to further learn how [to tame the Linux Kernel](https://github.com/0xricksanchez/like-dbg) and find ways to break it<br>
 ⚙️ I'm trying to stay on [top of the fuzzing game](https://github.com/0xricksanchez/paper_collection)
-💡 I'd love to finish an in-depth [educational fuzzer next](https://github.com/0xricksanchez/hantu).
+💡 I'd love to finish an in-depth [educational fuzzer next](https://github.com/0xricksanchez/hantu)
-👯 Happy to collab on any cool fuzzing/exploitation ideas!<br>.
+👯 Happy to collab on any cool fuzzing/exploitation ideas!<br>
 📚 Always trying to make time to [blog about my infosec experiences](https://0x434b.dev/)